content-island/workshop-step-by-step-guide/08-experiencie-lab/README.md

 </section>
 ```

-Now if you go to the about page, you should see a list of experiences (With node desing).
+If you now go to the About page, you should see a list of experiences (without design yet).

-## Adding styles
+## Adding Styles

-Now let's add some styles to our component.
+Let’s improve the styles of our component:

 ```diff
 <section class="flex flex-1 flex-col gap-10 px-6" aria-labelledby="experience-section-heading">